An LLM Compiler for Parallel Function Calling: Results

 \subsection{Parallel Function Calling with Replanning}

 In the previous sections, we have discussed cases in which dependency graphs can be determined statically.
 However, there are cases where dependency graphs need to be constructed dynamically depending on intermediate observations.
 Here, we consider one such dynamic approach in the context of the Game of 24 with the Tree-of-Thoughts (ToT) strategy proposed in~\cite{yao2023tree}.
-The Game of 24 is a mathematical reasoning game that challenges players to manipulate a given set of four numbers, using the basic arithmetic operations of addition, subtraction, multiplication, and division, to arrive at the number 24.
-The rule of this game is that the given numbers must be used only once.
-For instance, given the numbers 2, 4, 4, and 7, one possible solution is $4 \times (7 - 4) \times 2 = 24$.
-This is a non-trivial reasoning benchmark for LLMs, highlighted by the fact that even advanced models like GPT-4 exhibit only a 4\% success rate, even when using chain-of-thought prompting~\cite{yao2023tree}.

-In ToT, the problem is solved in several steps.
-At each step, the LLM, referred to as the thought proposer, generates thoughts.
-Each thought is a partial solution that consists of two numbers and an arithmetic operation between them.
-Then, these thoughts are fed into the state evaluator which assigns a label for each of them.
-These labels are `sure', `likely', and `impossible', which are given to thoughts to denote how likely they could produce 24 with additional arithmetic operations between the result and the remaining numbers.
-Only the thoughts that are likely to produce 24 continue onto the next step.
-This process is illustrated in Figure~\ref{fig:tot_game_24}.
+The Game of 24 is a task to generate 24 using a set of four numbers and basic arithmetic operations.
+For example, from the numbers 2, 4, 4, and 7, a solution could be $4 \times (7 - 4) \times 2 = 24$.
+ToT approaches this task through two iterative LLM processes: (i) the thought proposer generates candidate partial solutions by selecting two numbers and applying an operation (e.g. 2, 3, 7 from 2, 4, 4, 7 by calculating 7 - 4); (ii) the state evaluator assesses the potential of each candidate.
+Only the promising candidates are then processed in subsequent iterations of the thought proposer and state evaluator until 24 is reached.
+Details about the Game of 24 benchmark and the ToT strategy can be found in Appendix~\ref{appendix:tot-details}.

-While ToT achieves significant improvement at solving the Game of 24, it is rather slow since it traverses the nodes in the tree sequentially. \OURS can accelerate ToT by parallelizing the different phases.
-This is achieved by performing the thought proposals for each stage and their subsequent feasibility evaluation in parallel.
-This approach is somewhat similar to parallel beam search in which at each stage we evaluate all thought proposals in parallel and continue with the top-5 combinations based on the state evaluator which is also executed in parallel.
-Below we provide more details about the experiment setup.
+While ToT achieves significant improvement at solving the Game of 24, its sequential, breadth-first search approach through the state tree can be time-consuming. \OURS offers a faster alternative by enabling parallel execution of the thought proposer and the subsequent feasibility evaluator, akin to a parallel beam search method.